 Echinacea Purpurea is believed to promote tissue regeneration.
 Torn ligaments also respond well to the plant and it is often used in healing salves in combination with St. John's Wort for scarring from surgery and other wounds.
 Used both internally and externally, Echinacea's effects as a healing herb for all types of skin problems and infections are said to be legendary, helping to ease cuts, cold sores, boils, carbuncles, acne, sunburned skin, infected or weeping eczema, plant poisoning (ivy, etc.), herpes lesions and other infected skin conditions, even gangrene.
 By aiding in the prevention of any potentially dangerous bacteria, Echinacea allows the body to focus more on healing the wound than stopping infections quickly.

-Ingredients: Echinacea Purpurea Root, Distilled Water, 20% Alcohol.
+Ingredients: Echinacea Purpurea Root, Structured Water, 20% Alcohol.

 Instructions: Use 6-12 drops in juice or water, under the tongue or as desired.
 May be taken 3 times daily.
 Shake well.
 Store in cool dark place.
 Keep out of reach of children.